craig-willis/csdms-2022-tutorial/3-create-tale.md

 * Edit your tale's metadata including title, authors, description, license
 * Specify an image that displays in the Whole Tale catalog
 * Change the interactive environment

+Add a valid ORCID URL:
-* Note: You must provide a valid ORCID for each author for export and publishing
+* You must provide a valid ORCID URL for each author for export and publishing
+* If you do not have an ORCID account, you'll need to create one at https://orcid.org/

 Select **Save**.